SumitKaushik1/Set-Up-Prometheus-Grafana-AWS/README.md

 - Name: **node-exporter**

 or
-- changes can be applied on the running instance(window-demo)
+- changes can be applied on the running instance(portfolio1 or prometheus server)
  - change only the security group inbound traffic rule and add
      #### Node Exporter
      - Port number: **9100**